ozanMSFT/pytorch-wiki/Continuous-Integration.md

 CIFlow is a flexible CI workflow dispatcher that's going to dispatch GitHub Actions CI workflows based on various PR contexts and user instructions.
 See the discussion on the RFC [here](https://github.com/pytorch/pytorch/issues/61888).

-To opt-in CIFlow, please put your GitHub handler in this issue https://github.com/pytorch/pytorch/issues/64124.

 ##### Architecture

 <p align="center">